 This section defines RAID Level Qualifiers (RLQ) for each Primary RAID Level as defined earlier.
 The RLQ field MUST be ignored for JBOD and Concatenations (PRL=0F and 1F).
-Examples are provided for each RLQ where columns show extents (e.g., member physical disks, partitions of member physical disks, etc.) of a VD.
+Table 2 gives brief descriptions of the RLQs defined for each Primary RAID Level described in this specification.
+The following subsections describe the data formats defined by the PRLs and the associated RLQs in detail.